 When you find yourself talking extensively about the positive progress and successful changes that you have made in your life, your time with us will likely come to an end.
 Your cosh will review and celebrate your gains with you, and your regular sessions will no longer be needed.
 You can cut back to quarterly or semi-annual meetings to make sure that you maintain your hard-won gains for the long haul.

 Have More Questions About Life Coaching?

 Schedule your free consultation session, and have them answered in person.
-If you’re in the Denver area you can meet with us at our Cherry Creek or Westminster offices.
-If you’re elsewhere in Colorado (or the world) we can meet for coaching through online video-conferencing (Skype, FaceTime or Google Hangouts).
+If you're in the Denver area you can meet with us at our Denver / Cherry Creek, Broomfield, CO, Denver Tech Center, or Fort Collins office locations.
+If you're elsewhere in Colorado (or the world) we can meet for coaching through secure online video.

 More Answers to Your Questions About Coaching